 Known for its soothing properties, aloe vera, taken from the aloe vera plant, has a long history of medicinal uses from treating sunburn to improving complexion.
 "There is some evidence from Jilian University to suggest that aloe vera products taken orally could theoretically relieve allergy symptoms, due to a possible stabilizing effect on the cells in the body that release histamine," says King.
 "But there have not been enough studies to show a firm link in humans."

 Even if aloe vera doesn't prevent you from suffering from seasonal allergies, it can be handy in helping you combat symptoms.
 Blowing your nose increases soreness and inflammation around the nostrils.
 By using an aloe vera gel, you can calm the inflamed area and it can also be a good way to help soothe puffy eyes.

-"Aloe vera contains mucopolysaccharide acemannan, which is an anti-inflammatory compound that can support skin healing," adds Dr. Walton.
-"Aloe’s anthraquinone, which are organic compounds found in plants, are also anti-inflammatory."
+"Aloe vera contains mucopolysaccharide acemannan, which is an anti-inflammatory compound that can support skin healing," adds Dr Walton.
+"Aloe’s anthraquinone, which are organic compounds found in plants, is also anti-inflammatory."

 6. Eat quercetin-rich foods

 Found in onions, apples, and green beans amongst others, quercetin is a plant pigment that research from Tomas Bata University suggests is a natural preventive, as quercetin blocks the release of histamine in the body.

 "Quercetin can suppress allergic reactions in a number of ways, including reducing histamine release, the formation of IgE antibodies, and restoring normal immune responses away from abnormal allergic reactions towards those that fight infection," says Dr Walton.
 You can purchase quercetin as a supplement, or add the foods like leafy green vegetables, lettuce, celery, sage, chives, coriander and dill into your diet, making it one of the top natural remedies for hay fever.